8 SMART Customer Service Goals for 2025 [With Real Business Examples]

 By doing so, you can identify the pain points your customers will face along the way.

-For instance, say you offer live chat, but your live chat queues are clogged by customers with simple queries.
+For instance, say you offer live chat, but your live chat queues are clogged by users with simple customer inquiries.

-You could deploy a chatbot to deflect queries that don’t require a human response to solve this problem
+You could deploy a chatbot to automate customer queries that don’t require a human response to solve this problem

 Once you’ve done so, check your chatbot analytics to review just how much more efficient your customer service efforts have become.